druce/OpenAIAgentsSDK/README.md

 #### Concurrent Architecture

 - Worker pool-based URL processing
-- Per-domain rate limiting with atomic slot acquisition
+- Per-domain rate limiting
-- Random URL selection to prevent domain clustering

 #### AI Integration

-- Prompts are stored in Langfuse with model and effort level, enabling evals to select most efficient model.
+- Prompts are stored in Langfuse with model and reasoning effort level, enabling evals to select most efficient model.
 - Structured output with Pydantic validation
-- Typically GPT-5-nano for headline classification
+- GPT-5-nano for simplest tasks like headline classification
-- Typically GPT-5-mini for tasks requiring more intelligence
+- Typically GPT-5-mini for most tasks requiring more intelligence
 - Could use GPT-5.2 for final section writing and polish, but takes longer and more expensive.
-- GPT-4o where we want logprobs
+- GPT-4o where we want legacy logprobs
 - Critic-optimizer loops with quality scoring and iterative refinement

 ### Usage Examples